Fnbo Direct vs. Santander Bank

 Strengths

-- FNBO Direct offers a competitive APY of 3.00%, though it decreased from 3.25% recently.
+- FNBO Direct offers a high APY of 3.00%, significantly higher than Santander Bank.

 Potential Drawbacks

-- FNBO Direct has no physical branches for in-person banking.
+- FNBO Direct has no physical branches, limiting in-person access.

 Santander Bank